 The 2019 SCORP document contains a survey conducted in 2016 that included responses from 4,000 residents regarding their participation in outdoor recreation activities during the previous 12 months, as well as their primary reasons for participating in these activities.
 Highlighted in Table 2-13 and Table 2-14, the top activities for households in the southeast include fitness walking/jogging, cycling, and wildlife viewing, and the top reasons for participation in outdoor recreation activities include relaxation, scenery, and general health.
-The survey also identified the most desired facilities, shown in Table 2-15, with the top facilities including hiking/ walking trails, bike paths, community parks, and beach access.
-These facilities align with the activities and participation rates and indicate the types of facilities
+The survey also identified the most desired facilities, show in Table 2-15, with the top facilities including hiking/ walking trails, bike paths, community parks, and beach access.
+These facilities align with the activities and participation